imrafaelmerino/json-values/docs/README.md

 **Parsing a string and the schema of the object is known:**

 In this case the best and fastest option is to use a spec to do the parsing.
-We'll talk about this option later.
+We'll talk about this option later, when I introduce json-spec.

-**With the set method:**
+**From an empty JSON and the set method:**

-Remember that a JSON is immutable, so the set method returns a brand new JSON.

 ```java